cuttlefish-3037/git-notes/README.md

 Git is probably the most used [version control software](https://en.wikipedia.org/wiki/Version_control) on the planet.
 Unfortunately it is rather complicated.
+This repository contains my notes (in Dutch) on my git journey.
 My plan for learning git is reading some articles and possibly a book:

 1. [Software Carpentry Project - Version Control with Git](https://swcarpentry.github.io/git-novice/)